t-w/ADFlib/README.md

 ### DirCache
 Dircache is an existing but somewhat exotic feature of the FFS.
-Until the time of writing this, I haven't encountered any existing disk image with this enabled.
-The only one dump file with dircache enabled on the volume is one of the test floppies for the ADFlib (testffs.adf)...
+Until the time of writing this, I haven't encountered any existing disk image (adf or hdf) with dircache enabled (the only one known dump file with dircache enabled is one of the test floppies for the ADFlib: testffs.adf).
+(This is most likely due to its use mainly on larger volumes, on hard disks).

 While dircache support is implemented in ADFlib (at least, to certain extent), so far, there are very few tests of dircache, only on simple dump image created